Updated February 2026

 The Wholesaler Problem: Why Most "Cash Buyers" Aren't Actually Buying

 How to spot a wholesaler: ask two questions.
-"Are you the one buying my house, or will you assign this contract?" and "Can you show me proof of funds in your company name?"
-A real buyer will answer both without hesitation.
-A wholesaler will dodge or give vague answers about "partners" and "funding sources."
+"Are you the one buying my house, or will you assign this contract?" and "Can you document available closing funds in your company name?"
+A real buyer should answer both directly.
+A wholesaler may dodge or give vague answers about "partners" and "funding sources."

 Cash Home Buyers by Florida Region: Who Actually Operates Where